What is a Team? Definition, Features, Types, Strategies, and Examples

 Common Goal

-Teams share a unified objective or purpose.
 This goal guides their efforts, aligning individual actions toward achieving collective success.

 Interdependence

 Team members rely on each other’s contributions and skills.
-Their success is intertwined, emphasizing collaboration and mutual support.

 Open Communication

-Effective teams maintain transparent and frequent communication.
 Open dialogue fosters trust, enables idea-sharing, and resolves conflicts efficiently.

 Leadership and Support

 Successful teams benefit from capable leadership that guides, motivates, and supports members.
-Good leadership encourages growth and maintains team cohesion.

 Synergy and Collective Performance

-Teams produce results that exceed individual capabilities through synergy.
 Collective efforts create a combined performance greater than what each member could achieve alone.

 Types of Teams